 SapuraAcergy subcontracted SapuraCrest Petroleum to carry out the offshore installation works.
 Enterprise-3 and Sapura3000 vessels will be used for the installation activities.
-TSmarine will supply an ROV Support Vessel for Sapura3000 under a $6m contract.
+TSmarine supplied an ROV support vessel for Sapura3000 under a $6m contract.

 Between October 2010 and mid-November 2010, IHC Merwede installed piles for the moorings of the FPS.

-FMC Technologies is supplying subsea trees, manifolds, flowline connections and other subsea equipment.
+FMC Technologies supplied subsea trees, manifolds, flowline connections and other subsea equipment.

 CiTECH Energy Recovery Systems UK was contracted to supply its CiBAS waste heat recovery units.
 A $32m contract was awarded to Wasco Energy to provide pipeline coating services.

 Bredero Shaw also won a $35m coating contract.
 The mooring system for the FPS is being supplied by Timberland Equipment.